bnhovde/ES2015-talk/README.md

 > [Goals]

+These are the goals of this talk.

+Firstly, I'd like everyone to leave feeling like they have a full understanding of where JavaScript is right now and where it's going.

-There's a lot of them, so I'll primarily focus on the ones that will most likely benefit you.
-A lot of the new features are low level features primarily for people that build libraries, so you might not ever see unless you actively go looking.
+Then there's the new features.
+I'll primarily focus on the ones that will most likely benefit you.
+A lot of the new features are primitives primarily for people that build libraries on top of, so you might not ever see unless you actively go looking.

 Because of the amount of new stuff, I don't expect - unless you know all of the features already - that you'll rememeber everything I cover here today.

 What I want you to do is, as I go through the features think about they would fit in with your workflow and codebase, and then make a mental note of them.

 Lastly, if you absolutely hate JavaScript then I’m sure there’ll be things I show you here that’ll fuel your hatred even more.

-Aside from Learning ES6 I'd like everyone to leave feeling like they have a full understanding of where JavaScript is right now and where it's going.

 I'll also touch on this year's release - "ES2016" - and other upcoming features if there's time.